amesgen/ormolu/ormolu-live/README.md

 ### Building the site with GHCJS

 ```
-nix-build -A ormoluLive.website
+nix build .#ormoluLive/website
 ```

 ### Local development with JSaddle

-In a `nix-shell` (or if you have cabal installed), run
+In a Nix shell (or if you have cabal installed), run

 ```
 ghcid -r -W